Kim Kardashian Says Family Has Decided To ‘Say Goodbye’ & Stop Making ‘KUWTK’

 “It is with heavy hearts that we’ve made the difficult decision as a family to say goodbye to Keeping Up with the Kardashians,” she wrote in the caption.

-Keeping Up With The Kardashians has been running for 14 years and 20 seasons.
+KUWTK has been running for 14 years and 20 seasons.
 It has followed the highs and lows of the famous family as they traversed their social — and personal — lives.

+Debuting on October 14, 2007, it mainly followed the lives of sisters Kim, Kourtney, and Khloé, as well as their half-sisters Kendall and Kylie.
+This eventually led to several spinoff series, including Kourtney and Kim Take Miami, Kourtney and Kim Take New York, Khloé & Lamar, Kourtney and Khloé Take The Hamptons, Dash Dolls, Rob & Chyna, Life of Kylie, and Flip It Like Disick.

 View this post on Instagram